 LISA’s activities are divided into 6 departments: Operational Information Learning Services (OILS), Embedded Information Services (EIS), Demand & Supply Management (DSM), Customer Support (CS), Projects & Development (PD) and IT Infra and Operations (ITO).

 The EIS department is the prominent and embedded department for the users.
-EIS carries out the account management and operational control for innovation of information services and consists of information specialists, record managers and a project manager led by a head of the department.
-The record managers are able to support employees in all aspects of the management and making available of documents, as well as the work flows of the University’s operational management.
+EIS carries out the account management and operational control for innovation of information services and consists of information specialists and a project manager led by a head of the department.
 The information specialists support employees and students in all aspects concerning (scientific) information.
 Based on the background of their own scientific training they offer support in the fields of the social or natural sciences.

 OILS handles the operational processes for information services and manages the systems the department uses.
 OILS supports and advises visitors of the learning centre and also offers other supporting services in collaboration with EIS.
-OILS consists of the groups: learning centre, content management, functional application management and archive.
+OILS consists of the groups: learning centre, content management and functional application management.

 Customer Support (CS) is the first contact for users of ICT facilities at the UT when they have questions about the ICT facilities or want to report failures or problems.
 Students, employees and guests can turn to CS with their questions, requests or problems concerning everything ICT.
 Here they will receive support for their questions and requests.
 The tasks of Customer Support are grouped into two clusters: 1.
 Servicedesk and 2.
 On-site support.